Achievable logoAchievable logo

 A variable side chain (−R)

-Most amino acids (except glycine) have a chiral alpha carbon, allowing for different stereochemical forms.
+Most amino acids (except glycine) have a chiral alpha carbon, which means they can exist in different stereochemical forms.

-The absolute configuration refers to the three-dimensional arrangement of substituents around the amino acid’s alpha carbon, designated by R or S using the Cahn–Ingold–Prelog rules.
-Although most naturally occurring amino acids are in the L form, they commonly correspond to the S configuration—except for cysteine, which is L but R by CIP priority (due to sulfur’s higher atomic number).
+The absolute configuration describes the three-dimensional arrangement of substituents around the amino acid’s alpha carbon.
+It is designated R or S using the Cahn-Ingold-Prelog rules.
+Most naturally occurring amino acids are in the L form, and they commonly correspond to the S configuration - except for cysteine, which is L but R by CIP priority (because sulfur has a higher atomic number).

 • Glycine is achiral (its side chain is a second hydrogen).